zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

     tunnel upload log.txt test_project.test_table/p1="b1",p2="b2"
 ```

-**Parameters information:**
+**Parameters**

 -   -acp: Determines if the operation automatically creates the destination partition if it does not exist.
 This one is disabled by default.
 -   -bs: Specifies the size of each data block uploaded using Tunnel.
 Default value: 100MiB \(1MiB=1024\*1024B\) .
 -   -c: Specifies the local data file encoding.
-Default value: UTF-8.
-When not set, the encoding of the downloaded source data is used by default.
+Default value: I. When not set, the encoding of the downloaded source data is used by default.
 -   -cp: Determines whether the local file is compressed before being uploaded, reducing traffic usage.
-This one is enabled by default.
+It is enabled by default.
 -   -dbr: Determines whether to ignore corrupted data \(including extra, missing columns or mismatched column data types\).
-    -   If this value is true, all the data which does not satisfy table definitions is ignored.
+    -   If this value is true, all the data that does not satisfy table definitions is ignored.
     -   When the parameter is set to false, the system displays error messages in case of corrupted data, but the raw data in the destination table remains unaffected.
 -   -dfp: Specifies the format of DateTime data.
 Default value: yyyy-MM-dd HH:mm:ss.
-If you want to specify the time format to the level of milliseconds, use tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS', for more information, see [../../../../dita-oss-bucket/SP\_76/DNODPS1892969/EN-US\_TP\_11923.md\#](../../../../intl.en-US/Product Introduction/Definition/Data types.md#).
+If you want to specify the time format to the level of milliseconds, use tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS', for more information, see [Data types](../../../../reseller.en-US/User Guide/Definition/Data types.md#).
 -   -fd: Specifies the column delimiter of the local data file.
 The default value is comma \(,\).
 -   -h: Determines whether the data file contains the header.
 If it is set to true, Dship skips the header and starts uploading from the next row.
 -   -mbr: By default, if more than 1,000 rows of corrupted data is uploaded, the upload is terminated.
-This parameter allows you to adjust the tolerated volume of corrupted data.
+This parameter allows you to adjust the tolerated volume of the corrupted data.
 -   -ni: Specifies the NULL data identifier.
 Default value: “ “\(blank string\).
 -   -rd: Specifies the row delimiter of the local data file.
 Default value: \\r\\n.
 -   -s: Determines whether to scan the local data file.
 Default value: false.